 - I want to see God at work and know I’m a part of it

 If you said yes to any or all of those statements, I suggest doing what I did.
 I checked out MissionHub.
-I thought about how helpful it could be as I tried to share my faith with neighbors, colleagues and friends.
+I thought about how helpful it could be as I tried sharing my faith with neighbors, colleagues and friends.
 And then I gave it a go.
 I had nothing to lose other than my pride, which wasn’t doing me much good anyway.

 If you sense God calling you to take steps of faith to help others experience Him, MissionHub wants to help.

-As it turned out we had a fantastic conversation where I shared the story of Jesus turning my life around, and some of the adventures He’s taken me on since.
+As it turned out we had a fantastic conversation where I shared the story of Jesus turning my life around, and the adventures He’s taken me on since.
 And I was able to discover how spiritual my boss is and begin seeing how God is at work in her life even if she doesn’t yet know Jesus.